traefik/hub/api-management/1-getting-started/README.md

 Content-Length: 0
 ```

-## Create a user for this API
+## Create a user for the API

-User can be created in [Traefik Hub Online Dashboard](https://hub.traefik.io/users):
+We can create a user in the [Traefik Hub Online Dashboard](https://hub.traefik.io/users):

 ![Create user admin](./images/create-user-admin.png)

-This user will connect to an API Portal, so let's deploy it!
+This user will connect to an API Portal, so let's deploy it:

 ```yaml
 ---